Unlock Elbow Pain Relief: How Counterforce Braces Really Work

 Frequently Asked Questions

-Can I use the same brace for Tennis Elbow and Golfer's Elbow?
+How do I position the brace for Tennis Elbow vs. Golfer's Elbow?

-Yes, most counterforce braces are designed for both.
-The key difference is placement.
-For Tennis Elbow (pain on the outside of the elbow), the brace goes on the top of your forearm.
-For Golfer's Elbow (pain on the inside), it goes on the underside of your forearm.
+Yes, the same brace typically works for both.
+The difference is placement.
+For Tennis Elbow (pain on the outside of the elbow), position the pressure pad on the top of your forearm.
+For Golfer's Elbow (pain on the inside), place the pressure pad on the underside of your forearm.
+In both cases, it should be about 1-2 inches below the most tender spot.

 Your Next Step to a Pain-Free Grip